huggingface/transformers/docs/source/en/modular_transformers.md

 class GemmaVisionModel(CLIPModel):
     pass
 ```
 where the name of your class `GemmaVision` is not the same as the modular `Gemma`.
-This is super useful for composite models
+This is super useful for composite models.